jhbfuhjeissbuis/full-stack-open/part0/new-note-diagram.md

     participant server

-    Note right of browser: The notes page contains a form element
+    Note right of browser: The notes page contains a form element Note left of server: a console.log shows the array of notes sent by the server [{  "content": "<4", "date": "2025-11-26T22:02:10.597Z" }, ... ]

+    browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note payload(note=hi)
+    activate server
+    server-->>browser: HTML document
+    deactivate server

+    Note right of browser: When the button on the form is clicked, the browser will send the form content/payload to the server
+    Note left of server: status 302 is a URL redirect, server asks the browser to make a new GET request

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server
     server-->>browser: HTML document
     deactivate server

-    Note right of browser: When the button on the form is clicked, the browser will send the form content to the server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.css
     activate server